What is GS1? Are they a part of the government?

 Let me also state this: GS1 is not a governmental organization nor does it have any affiliation with the government whatsoever.

-In fact, it might not surprise you learn that GS1 is actually owned and operated by Wal-Mart and six other retail giants including Target, Kroger’s, Costco, Home Depot, Lowes, and the Federated Group.
+In fact, it might not surprise you to learn that GS1 is actually owned and operated by Wal-Mart and six other retail giants including Target, Kroger's, Costco, Home Depot, Lowes, and the Federated Group.
 Together these companies make an enormous profit from their literal monopoly on the barcode system.

 However, GS1 did create this simple and powerful system of barcoding.
 The fact that they got every retail business in the world to go along with it deserves a great deal of credit.

 Before there was GS1, there was no universally organized system of inventory management.
-In fact, GS1 came about as a way to solve the chaotic inventory tracking problems faced by stores.
+In fact, GS1 barcodes came about as a way to solve the chaotic inventory tracking problems faced by stores.
 GS1 came up with a simple numbering system where every new company would get their own set of unique barcode numbers for their products exclusively from GS1.
 As long as every new business in the world with a new product got their barcodes from GS1, the whole system would work beautifully.
 Amazingly, this is what GS1 was able to pull off.

 As GS1's monopoly grew, so did its tendency to raise its prices.
 Today, they operate one of the craziest, most outlandishly expensive business models out there.
 Unfortunately, they are so expensive they have become a prohibitive expense for many people trying to start a new business.